 - wanton (adj.)

-Second element is Middle English towen, from Old English togen, past participle of teon "to train, discipline;" literally "to pull, draw," from Proto-Germanic *teuhan (cognates: Old High German ziohan "to pull;" see tug (v.)).
+Second element is Middle English towen, from Old English togen, past participle of teon "to train, discipline;" literally "to pull, draw," from Proto-Germanic *teuhan (cognates: Old High German ziohan "to pull," from Proto-Germanic *teuhan; see tug (v.)).
 The basic notion perhaps is "ill-bred, poorly brought up;" compare German ungezogen "ill-bred, rude, naughty," literally "unpulled."
 Especially of sexual indulgence from late 14c.
 Meaning "inhumane, merciless" is from 1510s.
 Related: Wantonly; wantonness.

 As Flies to wanton Boyes are we to th' Gods, They kill vs for their sport.
 [Shakespeare, "Lear," 1605]